-As long as these objectives are fulfilled, I’d dare say that ecotourism is successful:
+It can be helpful to have a brief list of things to keep an eye on while traveling.
+As long as these objectives are fulfilled, you could probably say that ecotourism is successful:

 - Build environmental and cultural awareness.
 The first step to doing something is by understanding what you should be doing.

 - Minimize impact.
 If you must, travel by plane.
 If you can avoid it, try a train instead.
 Walk or bike instead of driving or at the very least, use public transportation.
-Respect local resources and don’t waste.
+Respect local resources and don’t waste them.

 - Provide direct financial benefits for conservation.
 If it’s real ecotourism, much of the money you’re paying will go to conservation.